 Hope these few tips help you as a new leader or spark memories of when you were new at this.
 The most important thing to keep in mind that you’re learning just as your girls and you will learn so much from your girls as they are learning from you.

-If you are interested in saving a lot of time planning your Daisy troop meetings and looking for a fun new way to help your Daisies earn their petals and promise center, check out the Daisy PETAL FAIRIES: GARDEN ADVENTURE Leader guide and Sticker Book Kit.
+If you are interested in saving a lot of time planning your troop meetings and looking for a fun new way to help your girls earn their petals and promise center, check out the GARDEN FAIRIES: ADVENTURE Activity Kit.
 Learn more about kit and get yours today!

 Get Yourself Organized!